Fire and rescue services

 Your insurer should have a 24-hour emergency number.

 Australia doesn't have an embassy in Cuba.
-The Embassy of Canada in Havana provides consular help to Australians in Cuba.
+The Embassy of Canada in Havana provides consular assistance to Australians in Cuba.
 They can also issue Australian provisional travel documents.

-You can also get consular help from the Australian Embassy in Mexico.
+You can also get consular assistance from the Australian Embassy in Mexico.

 Calle 30 No.518 (esq.
 7ma)